-You found your unicorn, the bag you’ve always wanted, at a bargain price.
+So, you finally found your unicorn handbag, something you’ve been dreaming about.
+Moreover, it's at a bargain price.
 You’re excited like a child on Christmas.
 This also means you’re vulnerable and that’s when the scammers can trick you.

-Here are the most popular bag scams for you to prevent being trapped AND steps to take if you've fallen into this trap.
+Here are the most popular Facebook Marketplace scams for you to prevent losing you hard-earned money.

 1) You can come across a fake that is being sold as an authentic bag